 The special measures available to vulnerable and intimidated witnesses, with the agreement of the court, are detailed in the Criminal Evidence (Northern Ireland) Order 1999 and include:

-• Live link facilities enable the witness to give evidence during the trial from outside the court through a televised link to the court room.
-The witness may be accommodated either within the court building or in a suitable location outside the court.
+- Live link facilities enable the witness to give evidence during the trial from outside the court through a televised link to the court room.
+The witness may be accommodated either within the court building or in a suitable location outside the court, such as a Remote Evidence Centre.
 This type of special measure is available for vulnerable and intimidated witnesses

 There may be situations in which a combination of special measures may be appropriate.
 For example, if a witness who is to give evidence by live link wishes, screens can be used to shield the live link screen from the defendant and the public.